fido-alliance/how-to-fido/HowToFIDO.md

 account on the server.
 Also, make sure you associate this credential id as `2FACapableFidoCredential` and store all the transports applicable for this credential on the server.
 Associate a `2FACapableFIDOCredsAvailable` flag **with the user account** locally.
 For example, store the `2FACapableFIDOCredsAvailable` flag in a cookie (or associate it with a cookie), or store the `2FACapableFIDOCredsAvailable` flag in local storage. **Don't store the actual credential id locally**.
-Using `2FACapableFIDOCredsAvailable` flag instead of actual credential id helps cross-browser scenarios.
+Use `2FACapableFIDOCredsAvailable` flag instead of actual credential id which helps in cross-browser scenarios.

 ## 3 Performing FIDO-based Reauthentication